Research and Funding

 The Simons Center for the Social Brain Lunch Series takes place periodically on Fridays from noon to 1pm.
 This series has been created in order to foster the exchange of information among researchers interested in autism and the social brain.

-The Simons Center Coffee Social meets every Wednesday at 3pm.
+The Simons Center hosts a Coffee Social Wednesdays at 3pm in 46-6011.
 Members of the research community across disciplines come and enjoy coffee and dessert while engaging in discussion on special topics with members of other labs involved in studying the social brain, neural and cognitive development, and autism spectrum disorders.

 In addition to the above events, the Simons Center also hosts the annual Autism Poster Session each fall, presenting research from Simons-funded postdoctoral fellows, as well as the UROP Poster Session each summer.